villehauk/lua-enhancing-ideas/probes_description.md

 .probes
 .probes = primal object emitting stream

-`description`a .probes file will be the input, listener or anything related it will be native to lua, but other languages might use it as well.
+`description`: a .probes file will be the input, listener or anything related it will be native to lua, but other languages might use it as well.

 `objective`: the .probe files will be actively listening to impulses in ports, folders, peripherals,